Bimbofication

 Prevalence & culture

 The kink itself is uncommon and has no dedicated prevalence survey.
 What is well documented is the surrounding cultural visibility: the 2021 "year of the bimbo" moment described by i-D and Rolling Stone, the active r/bimbofication community, and a sharp 2026 spike in mainstream coverage.
-It is important to distinguish the two: the satirical BimboTok performance is a gender-politics phenomenon, while bimbofication proper is a sexual transformation kink.
-Formal research attention on the fetish remains minimal.
+The two must be kept apart: the satirical BimboTok performance is a gender-politics phenomenon, while bimbofication proper is a sexual transformation kink.
+Formal research attention on the fetish stays minimal.

 Safety, consent & law